wyrmiyu/nodejs-gameapi-docker-example/README.md

 ## How to use

 * You need to install and setup docker; you also need the docker-compose tool
+* Create a file named .env and put in values for environment variables: EXTERNAL_HOST_PORT, INTERNAL_DOCKER_PORT and UNITYADSSECRET.
+For an example, please see file: env-example
-* Modify docker-compose.yml to meet your needs and run command: docker-compose up --build -d
+* Run command: docker-compose up --build -d
 * Done

 ## Authors